CentroEPiaggio/kuka-lwr/README.md

 ## Usage

-## Prerequisites
+### Prerequisites
-- load the script _lwr_hw/krl/ros_control.src_ on the robot
+- load the script _lwr_hw/krl/ros_control.src_ and the relative _.dat_ on the robot
 - bring the robot in a position where the joints 1 and 3 are as bent as possible (at least 45 degrees) to avoid the "__FRI interpolation error__"
 - put the robot in __Position__ control
-- start the script with the grey and green buttons; the scripts stops at a point and should be started again by releasing and pressing again the green button
+- start the script with the grey and green buttons; the scripts stops at a point and should be started again by releasing and pressing again the green button (you can also use the script in automatic mode)
-- the script should reach the loop where it wait for commands; now you can proceed by loading the custom controllers or MoveIt!
+- the script should reach the loop where it waits for commands; now you can proceed by loading the custom controllers or MoveIt!

 ### Custom Controllers
 #### Bringup